opensrp/opensrp-client-path/README.md

 ### 4.3 Click on the Plus Icon

-An form to add a new patient to the current chosen Health Facility OR Health Facility Zone is openned.
+A form to add a new patient to the current chosen Health Facility OR Health Facility Zone is openned.

 As show below:
 ![New Patient Form](https://user-images.githubusercontent.com/31766075/30325642-36daad92-97ce-11e7-8094-3c9280613a1b.png)